All Your Solar Questions Answered

 *The payment for the panels will stay the same over the next 20 years and electricity increases on average 3% every year.
 So, your loan will not increase.

-*On the average solar energy significantly reduces your electricity bill by 50%, This can amount to around a $30,000 savings for a period of 20 years.
+*On the average solar energy significantly reduces your electricity bill by 50%, This can amount to an average solar savings of $30,000 for a period of 20 years.

 *Net metering: You produce energy and the grid saves it for you to use later.
 It’s like a credit on your account.